LukeGrahamLandry/franca/examples/README.md

 - lox: bytecode vm for the language from craftinginterpreters.com (only ch 14-22 so far)

 - prospero: render CSG images by evaluating expressions with optimisations based on interval arithmetic
+- kaleidoscope: jit for a tiny expression langauge (based on an llvm tutorial)
 - dump_macho, dump_elf, dump_wasm: inspect executable files
 - macho_loader: mmap a mach-O executable and run it (just like the dynamic loader would)
 - default_driver: a driver program that can be used to build other franca programs